 Military Air and Space Studies- Air Force ROTC

-The development and preparation of future Air Force and Space Force officers is provided through the Air Force Reserve Officer Training Corps (AFROTC) program.
+The Air Force Reserve Officer Training Corps (AFROTC) program prepares student-cadets to become officers in the United States Air Force and Space Force.
 AFROTC is a four-year program in which students enroll in exclusive classes and leadership workshops to gain tools to succeed in a future career as an Air Force or Space Force officer and beyond.
 All credits offered by the department may be counted as general electives toward completion of the requirements in other curricula.
-Students completing the program attend Field Training between their Sophomore and Junior years.
-Students not pursuing a commission in the Air Force or Space Force may still enroll in any of the academic classes.
-These students do not wear the uniform or attend Leadership Lab.
+Student-cadets completing the program attend Field Training between their Sophomore and Junior years.
+Students not seeking a commission may still enroll in the Freshman and Sophomore MAS classes, but do not wear the uniform or participate in Leadership Lab.

-In-College Scholarship Program
+AFROTC National Scholarship Program

 Active Duty Obligation